Alzheimer's Disease and Dementia – articles and other resources

 Dementia is a serious, debilitating challenge but it can be managed in ways that support the quality of life for both patient and caretaker.
-These articles can help you identify, understand and act constructively in the face of dementia.
+The more you know, the better prepared you’ll be for the road ahead.

 Interpreting the score: